 - 101A.3 Scope.
 The provisions of this code shall apply to the construction, alteration, movement, enlargement, replacement, repair, equipment, use and occupancy, location, maintenance, removal and demolition of every building or structure or any appurtenances connected or attached to such buildings or structures throughout the Port of San Francisco, except work located primarily in a public way, public utility towers and poles, mechanical equipment not specifically regulated in this code and hydraulic flood control structures. - 101A.3.1 Non-state regulated buildings, structures and applications.
-Except as modified and established through adoption by the San Francisco Port Commission pursuant to Section 1.1.8, the following standards in the California Code of Regulations, Title 24, Parts 2, 2.5, 3, 4, 5, 6, 8, 9, 10, 11 and 12 shall apply to all occupancies and applications not regulated by a state agency. - 101A.4 Appendices.
-Provisions contained in the appendices of this code shall not apply unless specifically adopted by a state agency or adopted by a local enforcing agency in compliance with Health and Safety Code Section 18938(b) for Building Standards Law, Health and Safety Code Section 17950 for State Housing Law and Health and Safety Code Section 13869.7 for Fire Protection Districts. - 101A.5 Validity.
-If any chapter, section, subsection, sentence, clause or phrase of this code is for any reason held to be unconstitutional, contrary to statute, exceeding the authority of the state as stipulated by statutes, or otherwise inoperative, such decision shall not affect the validity of the remaining portion of this code.
+Except as modified and established through adoption by the San Francisco Port Commission pursuant to Section 1.1.8, the following standards in the California Code of Regulations, Title 24, Parts 1, 2, 2.5, 3, 4, 5, 6, 8, 9, 10, 11 and 12 shall apply to all occupancies and applications not regulated by a state agency.
+These occupancies shall include floating structures that are moored for more than 180 days, are used for human occupancies, and are not regulated by the U.S. Coast Guard. - 101A.4 Appendices.
+Provisions contained in the appendices of this code shall not apply unless specifically adopted by a state agency or adopted by a local enforcing agency in compliance with Health and Safety Code Section 18938(b) for Building Standards Law, Health and Safety Code Section 17950 for State Housing Law and Health and Safety Code Section 13869.7 for Fire Protection Districts.

+101A.5 Validity.
+If any chapter, section, subsection, sentence, clause, or phrase of this code is for any reason held to be unconstitutional, contrary to statute, exceeding the authority of the state as stipulated by statutes, or otherwise inoperative, such decision shall not affect the validity of the remaining portion of this code.

 101A.6 Reference documents.
 The codes, standards and publications adopted and set forth in this code, including other codes, standards and publications referred to therein are, by title and date of publication, hereby adopted as standard reference documents of this code.
-When reference is made in this code to the California Mechanical Code, California Electrical Code or the California Plumbing Code, it shall mean the California Mechanical Code, California Electrical Code or California Plumbing Code as adopted and amended by the San Francisco Port Commission through the 2019 Port of San Francisco Building Code, 2019 Port of San Francisco Mechanical Code, 2019 Port of San Francisco Electrical Code, the 2019 Port of San Francisco Plumbing Code and the 2019 Port of San Francisco Green Building Standards Code.
+When reference is made in this code to the California Mechanical Code, California Electrical Code, or the California Plumbing Code, it shall mean the California Mechanical Code, California Electrical Code or California Plumbing Code, California Green Building Standards Code, and the California Existing Building Code as adopted and amended by the San Francisco Port Commission through the 2022 Port of San Francisco Building Code, 2022 Port of San Francisco Mechanical Code, 2022 Port of San Francisco Electrical Code, the 2022 Port of San Francisco Plumbing Code and the 2022 Port of San Francisco Green Building Standards Code, and 2022 Port of San Francisco Existing Building Code.